 - Pardon My Klingon: Twice, Ballard lapses into Kobali.

 - Remember the New Guy?: There's been no indication up to this point that Ballard ever existed.
+This is actually lampshaded when Ballard, thanking Janeway for the nice things she said about her at the briefing, admits she never thought she noticed her.

 - Suspiciously Similar Substitute: Ballard's backstory is so similar to that of Ensign Jetal from "Latent Image" that it's led to theories that earlier drafts of the story actually did feature Jetal, but they changed it to the new character of Ballard because either they couldn't get Jetal's actress back, or they didn't want to pay royalties to the writers of "Latent Image".